Your website copy is a lot more important than you realize.

 Every piece of copy has a different goal.

-Some are written to generate revenue, increase the amount of leads a business acquires, or improve brand awareness.
+Some are written to generate revenue, increase the number of leads a business acquires, or improve brand awareness.

-This is why one of the first questions you should yourself or the client is what the main goal is.
+This is why one of the first questions you should ask yourself or the client is what the main goal of writing the copy is.

 The objective of the copy will change how it’s written, formatted, and everything in between.